HaiziIzzudin/ffmpeg-parallel/README.md

-# ffmpeg-3worker
+# Encode with 3 concurrent ffmpeg process instead of one!
-Python script where ffmpeg will broke a video into 3 parts, and encode it to their own cpu affinity to avoid system crash.
+This is a Python script where ffmpeg will split inputted video into 3 parts, and encode it to their own cpu affinity SIMULTANEOUSLY to avoid system crash.

 ## REQUIREMENT / DEPENDENCIES
 - ffmpeg, MUST accessible thru PATH.
 Those who don't know how to install I will provide tutorial later.